wieczo/wieczo-clamav/README.md

 - **Upload Scan**: Scans uploaded files for viruses and malware.
 - **File Upload**: Individual file check on a user-friendly admin page.
+- **Full Scan**: Scans the whole WordPress installation for viruses and malware.
 - **ClamAV Integration**: Sends files via a socket connection to a ClamAV service for virus scanning.
 - **Easy Configuration**: The host address and port of the ClamAV service is all you need.